TechAngelX/JP-Morgan_SE_Proj/README.md

-# Task 1 of the JPMorgan Chase Software Engineering Program
+# JPMorgan Chase Software Engineering Program - Task 1

+This task involves setting up a virtual pip3 'venv' environment for isolated dependencies, and updating the getRatio and getDataPoint methods in client3.py to compute the ratio of two stock prices.